Here. There. Anywhere.

 Designing Spaces that Draw Us Together in a Post-Pandemic World

-Focus on the reshaping of built environments at a range of scales, universally encompassing ideas that are mindful of post-pandemic realities, yet embodying all the qualities that we value in well-designed joyful, whimsical, humorous, serendipitous, and humane spaces.
+This discussion, led by BAC Faculty from Practice will focus on the reshaping of built environments at a range of scales, universally encompassing ideas that are mindful of post-pandemic realities, yet embodying all the qualities that we value in well-designed joyful, whimsical, humorous, serendipitous, and humane spaces.

 Trauma Informed Design: A Look at Educational Environmental Design in a Post-Pandemic Environment